 Redacted resume screening

 We’ve digitized the process of reviewing candidate resumes.
-Our tool processes PDF, Word, and Text documents to recognize personally identifiable information.
-We then redact or block out the candidate’s name, email address, and URLs.
-Additionally, you can choose to redact headshots, schools/universities, company names, or dates.
+Our tool processes PDF, Word, Text, .JPG, .GIF, .TIFF, and .PNG documents to recognize and redact personally identifiable information.

-PII is redacted to enable the reviewer to stay focused on SKAs.
+Redacted PII enables the reviewer to stay focused on SKAs.